jplalor/jplalor.github.io/hiring.md

 ### Qualifications

-- PhD in machine learning, information systems, or related field
+- PhD received within the last five years in machine learning, information systems, or related field
 - History of publications in top ML/NLP/IS conferences or journals
 - Experience with open source software and reproducible research